Junpeng-Wang-TUM/GMGS-3D/README.md

 # Design description
 "GMGS-3D" proceeds the static Finite Element Analysis (FEA) for solid objects discretized into Cartesian mesh, where,
 	1) an element index based data structure is used to store the FEA stiffness matrix;
-	2) combined with the Jacobian smoother, a Geometric Multigrid based V-cycle is built on the Cartesian mesh
+	2) combined with the Jacobian smoother, a Geometric Multigrid based V-cycle is built on the Cartesian mesh;
-	3) the FEA equation is iteratively solved by Conjugate Gradient Method preconditioned with V-cycle
+	3) the FEA equation is iteratively solved by Conjugate Gradient Method preconditioned with V-cycle;
+	4) besides the displacement vector field, the stress tensor field also can be computed.

 # Limitations
 Geometric Multigrid method can go well with some hardware accelerating techniques, yet in this program, the author didn't